Lab beakers and a tablet outlining a clinical evaluation strategy.

 Once you know what data you’re collecting, you need a solid plan for how you’ll analyze it.
 This is where you define your methodology.
 How will you conduct your literature search to ensure it’s systematic and repeatable?
 What criteria will you use to assess the quality and relevance of each piece of data?
 Your plan should detail the specific methods for data collection, including the study design, patient population, and endpoints you’ll be evaluating.
 Having a robust and objective appraisal process is essential for building a convincing argument and demonstrating that your conclusions are sound and unbiased.

-Plan Your Timeline and Milestones
+Mapping Out Your Timeline and Milestones

 Finally, a great strategy needs a practical timeline.
 A clinical evaluation is a significant undertaking, so breaking it down into manageable phases with clear milestones is key to staying on track.
 Your timeline should map out the entire process, from initial planning and literature searches to data analysis and the final drafting of the Clinical Evaluation Report (CER).
 Assigning deadlines for each stage helps you manage resources effectively and ensures your team is aligned.
 A well-structured timeline not only keeps your project moving forward but also helps you anticipate potential delays and prepare for your regulatory submission with confidence.